picobellobv/ephos.github.io/_posts/2018-8-6-SummitOnRamp.md

 We've all been there, learning PowerShell can sometimes have topics that don't sink in right away, or it takes you talking to multiple people to really get a handle on it.
 Imagine how helpful it would be if you knew that you had a dedicated person, willing to spend a couple minutes with you, to really help you learn that one tough concept?

+Another OnRamp perk includes...

 - Someone to help introduce them to the PowerShell community at general sessions and/or events.

 Okay - Let's be honest, and Don has said this more times than I can count now over the few Summits I have attended.  **We're all introverts!** _(or at least most of us)_  Meeting people might not be the easiest sometimes.
 OnRamp attendees will be able to lean on their buddy at the general sessions and meals to meet new folks faster.
 One thing I cannot stress enough, despite this perk, the PowerShell community overwhelmingly is the warmest, most friendly, helpful group of folks I have ever met.
-Given this fact, I don't see any new attendee OnRamp or Summit track having this issue, however, OnRamp folks will have their buddy to help break the ice.
+Given this fact, I don't see any new attendee in the OnRamp or Summit track having this issue.
+However, OnRamp folks **will** have their buddy to help break the ice.

 ### Call for Summit Buddies!